kotv-gaming/kotv-docs/KOTV Constitution.md

 ### §4.
 Staff

 §4.1 **Staff** can be elected in a majority fashion by the members during a **Community Meeting** or a **Staff Meeting**.
 Each candidate can give an overview about their previous contributions to KOTV or other outfits, lay out their plan how they will contribute to the outfit and why they are qualified to hold the position (will be the same duration as a **Community Leader **mandate).

-§4.2 **Staff Meetings** are only valid if members were informed at least 2 days prior and immediately before the assembly is held and promoted in all communication channels (voice and chat softwares as well as in-game).

-§4.3 **Staff Meetings** are led by the **Community Leader **or are considered null and invalid.

 §4.4 **Community Policies** will only be valid if it was decided upon by majority votes during an **Staff Meeting**.